-On the Java tab, you can optionally enter the path to a Java VM (Virtual Machine) on your file system.
+In the Java section (see screenshot below), you can optionally enter the path to a Java VM (Virtual Machine) on your file system.
 Note that adding a custom Java VM path is not always necessary.
 By default, DiffDog attempts to detect the Java VM path automatically by reading (in this order) the Windows registry and the JAVA_HOME environment variable.
-The custom path added on this dialog box will take priority over any other Java VM path detected automatically.
+The custom path added in this dialog box will take priority over any other Java VM path detected automatically.

 Note the following: